Kinggerm/GetOrganelle/README.md

 <b>Filtering and Assembly</b>

 Take your input seed (fasta format; if `-s` was not provided, the default is `GetOrganelleLib/SeedDatabase/*.fasta`) as probe, the script would recruit target reads in successive rounds (extending process).
-The default seed works for most samples, but using a complete organelle genome sequence of a related species as the seed would help cp DNA assembly from bad sequence quality (e.g. degraded DNA samples) and fastly-evolving organelle genome (e.g. animal/fungal mitogenome) assembly.
+The default seed works for most samples, but using a complete organelle genome sequence of a related species as the seed would help the assembly in many cases (e.g. degraded DNA samples, fastly-evolving in animal/fungal samples).
 The value word size (followed with "-w"), like the kmer in assembly, is crucial to the feasibility and efficiency of this process.
 The best word size changes upon data and will be affected by read length, read quality, base coverage, organ DNA percent and other factors.
-Since version 1.4.0, if there is no user assigned word size value, GetOrganelle would automatically estimate a proper word size based on the data characters.
-Although the automatically-estimated word size value does not ensure the best performance nor the best result, you do not need to adjust the value if a complete/circular organelle result is produced, because the circular result by GetOrganelle is highly consistent under different options and seeds.
-The automatically estimated word size may be screwy in some animal mitogenome data due to inaccurate coverage estimation, for which you could input an empirical value (e.g. `-w 0.65`) instead.
+By default, GetOrganelle would automatically estimate a proper word size based on the data characters.
+Although the automatically-estimated word size value does not ensure the best performance nor the best result, you do not need to adjust this value ("-w") if a complete/circular organelle genome assembly is produced, because the circular result by GetOrganelle is highly consistent under different options and seeds.
+The automatically estimated word size may be screwy in some animal mitogenome data due to inaccurate coverage estimation, for which you fine-tune it instead.
 After extending, this script will automatically call SPAdes to assemble the target-associated reads produced by the former step.
-The best kmer depends on a wide variety of factors too.
+The best kmer(s) depend on a wide variety of factors too.

 <b>Producing Result</b>